rubenrua/Notes/dev_notes.md

 A complex system that works is invariably found to have evolved from a simple system thot worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a simple system.
 — John Gall

-Rewrites only work if the people involved in the 1.0 are also involved in the 2.0, and thus have the benefit of context + history and understand the accidental complexity in the old system.
-Otherwise, you end up with a second, different 1.0.
-— @kyleve

 Cuando un sistema está en producción cuesta horrores sacarlo de ahí (preguntadle a los bancos) — @javisantana